kemokemo/furit/README.md

 the file deletion process has been canceled by user input
 ```

-If you want to delete unwanted images found by the tool while reviewing them, specify only the `-d` flag.
+If you want to delete any unreferenced images found by this tool while checking them, just specify the `-d` flag.

 ```sh
 $ furit -d -f content